 - One lady I spoke with said whenever she dreamed in sepia (the old black-and-white-style photograph) she knew her dreams would come true.
 (Note: dreaming in black and white can also suggest you’re disconnected from some area of your life);

-Keeping a dream diary is a great way of recording your dreams, and you may notice over time your dreams have predicted an event.
-You can download a free guide on keeping a dream diary when you subscribe to my newsletter.
+Keeping a dream diary is a great way of recording your dreams, particularly noticing patterns or themes in your dreams, and you may notice when you look back you dreamt something which later came true.
+You can access a free guide on keeping a dream diary when you subscribe to my newsletter.
 I’m sure more research will bring this to life over the coming years – watch this space.

 Please read the important information at the bottom of this page before leaving a comment or question.